 This leads to suboptimal outcomes for capital providers themselves, the companies and sectors they finance, and for the planet.

-Orbitas is currently focused on climate response risks in Colombia, Indonesia and Peru.
-By combining cutting edge economic modeling with traditional financial analysis, Orbitas will shed light on the emerging climate response risks and highlight opportunities for smarter financing.
+Orbitas is currently focused on climate transition risks in Colombia, Indonesia and Peru.
+By combining cutting edge economic modeling with traditional financial analysis, Orbitas will shed light on the emerging climate transition risks and highlight opportunities for smarter financing.

 How Finance Flows?